dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

 ### Types of Machine Learning
   - _Supervised_ - Algorithm is given a set of correct or known answers
     - _Classification_  - fit data into discrete categories (e.g., given a song, determine its genre)
-    - _Regression_ - fit data to continuous function (e.g., given a person, determine his or her age)
+    - _Regression_ - fit data to continuous function (e.g., given a person, determine his or her age or, given a tumor, determine if it is malignant or not)
   - _Unsupervised_ - Algorithm is given a set of _unlabeled_ data and tasked with finding structure in the data
     - _Clustering_  - find groups of like data (e.g., finding market segments, grouping similar news articles, etc.)
     - _Non-Clustering_ - singular value decomposition, SVD